swisstopo/swissgeol-assets-dataextraction/README.md

 - Output is returned as a standard Python list of dictionaries and can be serialized directly as JSON.
 - Input must be preprocessed: PDFs should already have OCR.
 - Classification is currently multi-class with a single label per page.
 Future updates may support multiple-labels.

-## Language-Detection

-This module performs language detection on input documents.
-It is intended to be integrated into the classification pipline in a later stage.
-For execution details, please refer to [language-detection/README.md](README.md).